ruapotato/VirtWorker/README.md

    ```
    Note: This script will take a considerable amount of time to download and set up all necessary files and environments.

-3. Ensure Ollama is installed and running on your system.
-Visit [Ollama's official website](https://ollama.ai) for installation instructions.

 ## Usage

 To use VirtWorker, you'll need to write your workflow in the `main.py` file.
 Here's a basic example: